sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

       [ -1  -1 1/2]     [3]
 sage: cube = polytopes.cube()
 sage: f * cube
+A 3-dimensional polyhedron in QQ^3 defined as the convex hull of 8 vertices
+sage: f(cube)                     # also works
 A 3-dimensional polyhedron in QQ^3 defined as the convex hull of 8 vertices }}}